dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 Ideally, we would ship with support for everything, but we've currently made judicious moves from C#12 to C#13 based on complexity, but also based on impact.
 For example, `Dictionary expressions` were moved to C#13 to lighten our load, and because data indicates that APIs that consume those dictionary types are only <3% of all apis that take collections in the first place.  `Natural type` support has also been pushed out because the complexity is felt to be substantive enough to warrant more time.

-With how important these interface types are, we do not believe pushing out from C# 12 will allow us to ship a viable and coherent story to customers.
+With how important these interface types are though, we do not believe pushing out from C# 12 will allow us to ship a viable and coherent story to customers.

 ### What factors are at play?